sz4h/kuwait-star-woocommerce/README.md

 - Email the serials on Order Success Email
 - Serials on Thank you page
 - Show serials on API ( for mobile app )
+- Email admin with code on order completed

 #### Installation